 The Communist had some electoral success on a local level, in 1979 winning overall control of the town halls in Cordoba and Algeciras near Gibraltar.
 With 3,725 councillors they were the third biggest party.

 However, the 1980s were not kind to the Communist Party.
 Following internal fights between different groups about the direction of the party, fragmentation followed.
 In 1982 they only got 4% of the national vote.
 The remnants of the group followed Eurocommunism after seeing what Stalin had done with the USSR.
 This path tries to achieve socialism via democratic means whilst also working with other groups who may not identify as communists.
-Izquierda Unida, a collation of various left groups, was born from this idea.
+Izquierda Unida, a collation of various left groups, was born later to recover the party on a national level.

 A Part of the Past and the Future